Basilt69/Basilt69/README.md

 About me:

-* I'm currently pursuing bachelor's degree at Baum Moscow State Technical University
+* I'm currently pursuing bachelor's degree at Bauman Moscow State Technical University

 * I am open to getting involved in new interesting projects